kimbring2/dmlab_ctf/README.md

 The player is always the Blue team.

 ## 1. Simple
+An agent can see each other without exploration, 1 vs 1 same as a simple map, default weapon

 [![Simple CTF map demo](https://img.youtube.com/vi/88dNnX357eY/hqdefault.jpg)](https://youtu.be/88dNnX357eY "Capture The Flag Implementation - Click to Watch!")
 <strong>Click to Watch!</strong>